 - Were the clothes removed from the dryer and folded?
 (Hmm, why did that thought occur?)
 I had to pack them last night for today’s trip!

 - The iron!
 I forgot to turn off the iron!
 I knew I’d forget something!
 It seems like everybody forgets the iron.

-I am only several miles from home, and I am turning around and heading back already for one little iron!
+I am only several miles from home, and now turning around to head back already for one little iron!
 Wait!
 Wait!
 Wait!
 Stop everything!
-I don’t own an iron!
-The last one quit working after it fell out of the second floor bedroom window onto the sidewalk below (don’t ask why) and I never bothered to replace it (again, don’t ask what I am now using for an iron).
+I don’t even own an iron!
+The last one quit working after it fell out of the second floor bedroom window onto the walkway below (don’t ask why) and I never bothered to replace it (again, don’t ask what I am now using for an iron).
 Well, now, with all of the potential concerns mentally resolved, I turn back around and head on my way.

 Let’s see—I turn left onto 24th Street and then right at Dunkirk, or was that left at Dunkirk and 23rd Avenue?
 Wait—I just passed the expressway!
 I wasn’t supposed to pass it; I’m supposed to be driving to it.
 (Or was that another expressway!)
 OK, what city am I in anyway?
 There goes a 3rd Avenue, now I’m crossing Humbardy Drive, Wakins Lane, Harvest, Crumfeld.
 Humbardy?
 Crumfeld?
 I don’t remember any seeing ANY of these streets!
 It’s time to look at the map again!
 I pull over at the outskirts of the city and start scanning the maps.
 After looking through several maps in bewilderment, I get out and start looking around, trying figure out where I am.
 Following what seemed like a few moments of somewhat aimless wandering, an older man approaches me.